6 Facts That Will Convince You to Throw Out Your Old Makeup—Stat!

 If you’re noticing that your skin has been breaking out abnormally, it could be from old makeup, but if you’re still noticing a problem after you’ve ditched the old products, it could be caused by something else—including one of these 7 sneaky reasons you’re having an acne breakout.

 While it may be difficult to toss, old makeup can serve as a breeding ground for germs.
 Ready to be more grossed out?
 Check out this list of 15 household items that are dirtier than your toilet seat.

-Before you start embarking on an extensive makeup cleanse, we turned to Jessica Mae, the founder and creative director for WarPaint International Beauty Agency in Minneapolis, MN, and Kelli J. Bartlett, artistic director at GLAMSQUAD in New York, NY, for advice on when to dump old cosmetics—and just how bad it is to use them past their prime.
+Before you start embarking on an extensive makeup cleanse, we turned to Jessica Mae, the founder and creative director for WarPaint International Beauty Agency in Minneapolis, Minnesota, and Kelli J. Bartlett, artistic director at Glamsquad in New York, for advice on when to dump old cosmetics—and just how bad it is to use them past their prime.